tangentsoft/pidp8i/doc/os8-run.md

 OS/8 is suspended for these commands.

 Ideally we would just resume OS/8 with a SIMH continue command when we are finished running SIMH commands.
-Unfortunately this does not work under python expect.
+Unfortunately this does not work under Python expect.
 The expect engine needs a command prompt.

 Although hitting the erase character (`RUBOUT`) or the line kill character